giulong/spectrum/docs/README.md

 > official [archetype:generate docs](https://maven.apache.org/archetype/maven-archetype-plugin/generate-mojo.html){:target="_blank"}.

 The project created contains a demo test you can immediately run.

-If you don't want to leverage the archetype, you can manually add the [Spectrum dependency](https://mvnrepository.com/artifact/io.github.giulong/spectrum){:target="_blank"} to your
+## Manual Configuration

-project:
+If you don't want to leverage the archetype, you can manually add the Spectrum dependency to your project.

-## Maven
+[Here](https://central.sonatype.com/artifact/io.github.giulong/spectrum){:target="_blank"} you can find the snippet for every build tool.

 {% include copyCode.html %}